 The Regenerative Travel Impact Awards celebrate people and projects that embody the spirit of regeneration—improving people’s lives, our communities, and the world around us.
 We are searching the globe for inspiring changemakers working to solve our biggest challenges and inspiring positive action, both inside and outside of travel.

-View the finalists for the Regenerative Hotel of the Year category, featuring operations that are catalysts for change and are innovating hospitality to promote positive social and environmental impact.
+View the winner & finalists for the Regenerative Hotel of the Year category, featuring operations that are catalysts for change and are innovating hospitality to promote positive social and environmental impact.

 After growing up on Fogo Island, a small island off the coast of Newfoundland, Canada, Zita Cobb decided to study business to understand the economic systems that had disadvantaged small communities like Fogo Island – bringing many to the brink of extinction.
 Following meteoric success in the high-tech industry, Zita returned to her birthplace and founded the registered charity, Shorefast, with the mandate to promote social, economic, and ecological resiliency for Fogo Island.
 Shorefast leads ocean-literacy and protection initiatives through their New Ocean Ethic program.